How to move to the Netherlands

 Here's a quick run-through:

-• Employment visas are often obtained through the Highly Skilled Migrant Scheme, which requires a job offer and salary above a set threshold.
-Regular work permits exist too, but they’re harder to get.
+• Employment visas are often obtained through the Highly Skilled Migrant Scheme, which requires a job offer from a recognized sponsor and a minimum salary of €5,331/month (or €3,909 for those under 30) as of 2026.
+Regular work permits exist too, but they're harder to get.

 • The EU Blue Card offers greater mobility across EU countries and can speed up permanent residency.
-To apply, you’ll need a degree, a job offer, and a salary above a certain threshold.
+You'll need a degree, a job offer, and a salary above the threshold (currently €6,245/month).

 • Au pair visas are for those aged 18–25, living with a host family for up to 12 months.
 The host covers your housing, meals, and pocket money, while you help with childcare.